-This medicine is for injection into a muscle, joint, lesion, soft tissue, or vein.
-It is given by a health care professional in a hospital or clinic setting.
+This medication is injected into a muscle, joint, lesion, or other tissue.
+It is given by your care team in a hospital or clinic setting.

-This medicine is given in a hospital or clinic and will not be stored at home.
+This medication is given in a hospital or clinic.
+It will not be stored at home.

 They need to know if you have any of these conditions:

-Visit your health care professional for regular checks on your progress.
-Tell your health care professional if your symptoms do not start to get better or if they get worse.
-Your condition will be monitored carefully while you are receiving this medicine.
+Visit your care team for regular checks on your progress.
+Tell your care team if your symptoms do not start to get better or if they get worse.
+Your condition will be monitored carefully while you are receiving this medication.

-This medicine may increase your risk of getting an infection.
-Call your health care professional for advice if you get a fever, chills, or sore throat, or other symptoms of a cold or flu.
+This medication may increase your risk of getting an infection.
+Call your care team for advice if you get a fever, chills, sore throat, or other symptoms of a cold or flu.
 Do not treat yourself.
 Try to avoid being around people who are sick.
-Call your health care professional if you are around anyone with measles, chickenpox, or if you develop sores or blisters that do not heal properly.
+If you have not had the measles or chickenpox vaccines, tell your care team right away if you are around someone with these viruses.

 If you are going to need surgery or other procedure, tell your care team that you are using this medication.

 You may need to be on a special diet while you are taking this medication.
 Ask your care team.
 Also, find out how many glasses of fluids you need to drink each day.

 This medication may increase blood sugar.
 The risk may be higher in patients who already have diabetes.
 Ask your care team what you can do to lower your risk of diabetes while taking this medication.

 Cookies são usados neste site.
 Para recusar ou saber mais, visite nosso página de cookies.